couchbaselabs/Grocery-Sync-iOS/README.md

 ### Get the frameworks (CouchCocoa as well as the embedded Couchbase server)

-1. Download [the Frameworks.zip][5], unzip it, and
+1. [Download and unzip the latest][7] compiled Couchbase.framework.
+(Building this is messy, you probably don't want to do it yourself.)
-2. Unzip the archive.
+2. Either [download and unzip the latest][5] compiled CouchCocoa.framework, or [check out the source code][6] and build it yourself.
-3. Move the uncompressed Frameworks into the root of the iOS-Couchbase-Demo git repo.
-The `.gitignore` file is already set up.
+3. Copy both Couchbase.framework and CouchCocoa.framework into the Frameworks directory of this repo.

 ### Open the Xcode workspace